It is the same for the rest of the world too.

 Trademarks protect the names.
 If you’ve got a name that sticks out, it’s worth trademarking.
 Copyrights protect your visual and written content from being plagiarized.

 Several apps are developed on templates that have to be licensed for the use.
-And to deploy apps on Android store or the App store of Apple, the license has to be bought.
+And to deploy apps on the Android store or the App store of Apple, the license has to be bought.

 The licensing service is a secure means of controlling access to your applications and to protect it too.